fnplus/footsteps-extension/README.md

  5. **Load the `/build` folder in `chrome://extensions/` on chrome (Load unpacked)**

+## 🏆 Contributing
+Please read CONTRIBUTING.md for information on how to contribute to footsteps-extension.

 ## 💻 Development guidelines

  1. Put all the code in one of the existing files in `/src`.
 If you add a new file, make a relavent modification to `build.js`.